DragonSenses/Algorithms/LeetCode/90-subsets-ii/problem.md

 - **Final Space Complexity**: `O(log n + n × 2n)`

 Since `O(n log n)` is negligible compared to the exponential term, the final complexity remains `O(n * 2^n)`.

+# Cascading (Iterative) Approach

+## **Overview**
+Cascading is an approach used to iteratively build solutions by progressively expanding previous results.
+In the context of subset generation, **cascading** involves constructing new subsets by **adding elements** to existing ones **step by step**.

+Unlike backtracking, which explores all possibilities recursively, the cascading approach maintains a **flat iteration structure** where each step builds upon the last without excessive branching.

+In this algorithm, cascading enables **controlled subset expansion** while effectively managing duplicate elements.
+By systematically adding elements based on previously generated subsets, we ensure that every subset is **generated iteratively** rather than through recursion.